9x Hidden gems

 When discussing sustainable shopping, the term "vintage" quickly comes to mind.
 Not only is vintage shopping better for the environment, but it is also an easy step towards a sustainable mindset.
 Where in Eindhoven can you look for this vintage?
 The city has plenty of vintage stores, but there is also a hidden gem: Loads040.
 Located at the Aalsterweg, you will find an old industrial warehouse where you can go for the most unique vintage finds.
 Under the roof of Loads040, a handful of entrepreneurs offer their second-hand interior treasures.
 Great if you want to (re)decorate your home, but you're more than welcome to just have a look!

 An authentic Mexican paradise is hidden in the VDMA courtyard on the Vestdijk.
-Around Coffee is an excellent place to start your morning with South American coffee, kick off your afternoon with authentic tacos and magnificant ceviche, and last but not least: jump into the weekend during the Friday afternoon drinks at Vogelvrij(dag).
+Around Coffee is an excellent place to start your morning with South American coffee, kick off your afternoon with authentic tacos and magnificant ceviche, and last but not least: jump into the weekend during the 'vrijmibo'.
 Owners Theo and Enrique can't wait to welcome you.
 See you there!

 We have to mention it again: KEVN.
 In case you've never set foot in Woensel-West or couldn't think of a good reason.
 This is the home of makers and viewers with studios, changing exhibitions, and a bar opposite Eindhoven Strijp-S station.
 There's plenty on Kelderman and van Noort's agenda, from Mexican-themed evenings to dazzling DJs.
 Don't miss out!